datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 3.5  Partition  TC "Section 3.5  Partition" \\f C \\l "2" .
-Each Member waives, until termination of the Company, any and all rights that it may have to maintain an action for partition of the Company’s property.
+Each Member waives, until termination of the Company, any and all rights that it may have to maintain an action for partition of the Company's property.

 Section 3.6  Withdrawal  TC "Section 3.6  Withdrawal" \\f C \\l "2" .
 A